Timepiece - Time in Status for Jira

 Server/DC to Cloud Migration with JCMA

 Timepiece is fully compatible with Atlassian’s Jira Cloud Migration Assistant (JCMA).
-This means your Timepiece configuration and data can be migrated from Data Center to Cloud automatically using JCMA.
+This means your Timepiece configuration and data can be migrated from Jira Data Center to Jira Cloud automatically using JCMA.

 Timepiece enables advanced historical reporting by analyzing Jira issue histories in detail.
-To ensure accurate and consistent results, it is critical that issue data and history are migrated reliably.
+To ensure accurate and consistent results, issue data and history must be migrated reliably.

 There was a known bug in JCMA (described in MIG-1032) that caused outdated object IDs in issue histories during Cloud migrations.
 This issue could lead to inconsistencies in status-based Timepiece reports for issues created before the migration.